 - Speaking and listening: Speaking and Listening are very important elements in the teaching of English.
 They may be included as an integral part of any lesson or as a stand-alone activity.

 - Drama: All teachers include elements of drama in their planning over many curriculum areas.
 Drama may include role-play, hot-seating, debate and working from scripts.

 - Reading: We aim to give children a lifetime enjoyment of books and reading, building on the interests, personality and different levels of ability each child brings to school.
 Children follow a progressive phonics programme from the time they start school.
 Reading is taught and practiced individually, in groups or as a whole class and children are given access to a range of stimulating reading materials from their first days at school.
-All children are expected to read regularly at home, and the close partnership we have with you as parents is vital to the process of learning to read
+All children are expected to read regularly at home, and the close partnership we have with you as parents is vital to the process of learning to read.
+KS1 use Jolly Phonics.

 - Writing: Children are encouraged to be aware of the many and varied purposes of writing across the whole curriculum, including reporting events, descriptions, instructions, stories and poems and recording investigations.
 Creativity and enjoyment in writing are nurtured, and close attention is paid to teaching spelling, grammar and punctuation.
 Every class has a special extended writing session once a unit which allows greater time and flexibility for writing at length in a quiet and peaceful atmosphere.
 Both children and teachers value this time highly.

 - Numeracy : Teachers use the Herts for Learning planning tool to plan their lessons.
 Teachers have access to a wide variety of up-to-date high quality resources, including a large element of IT, to support their planning and delivery of maths.